 Siloed, fragmented procurement software complicates the procure-to-pay process.
 Outdated procurement solutions are expensive, inflexible, and inefficient.
 Still, most organizations continue to ‘make do’ with their old-fashioned procurement software.

-According to a Paystream 2018 Procurement Insights report, 80% of organizations still use manual or semi-digital tools to manage their procure-to-pay cycle.
+According to a Paystream 2022 Procurement Insights report, 80% of organizations still use manual or semi-digital tools to manage their P2P cycle.
 Most organizations are using the procurement module integrated with their ERP or accounting software.
 This is similar to using a flashlight to crack a nut.
 Although it gets the work done, it is still not the right tool.

 Before long, this misapplication will stir up trouble.
 The consequences of using archaic procure-to-pay software, or worse, no solution at all, will ultimately damage an organization’s bottom line.
-In order to survive the competition, organizations need to move away from their traditional approach and embrace the right procurement technology.
+In order to survive the competition, organizations need to move away from their traditional approach and embrace digital.

 What is a procure-to-pay process?

 Based on organizational practice and the requirement in question, procurement leaders choose to complete the most relevant stages of a procure-to-pay process.
-Here are nine logical steps of an ideal procure-to-pay cycle.
+This is where a tool like Kissflow Procurement Cloud comes in.
+You can customize your flow according to your business needs.

 Step 1: Identify needs